pudly/schmopera-hugo/content/articles/3-tv-opera-references-with-great-meaning-maybe.md

 ---
-title: 3 TV opera references with great meaning (maybe)
+title: "3 TV opera references with great meaning (maybe)"
 ---

 ## The Puccini Gala in *House of Cards*